rtshkmr/tp/docs/AboutUs.md

 * Role: In charge of testing
 * Responsibilities:
+  - Fill in implementation for Country and CountryNotesManager class
   - Implement country-note-related commands
-  - Implement `country filter` command
+  - Implement filtering clients by country command
   - Enhance save functionality to include saving country notes

 ### Ritesh Kumar